 In May 2014, Nigeria will host the World Economic Forum (WEF) on Africa.
 The World Economic Forum itself is the highest level of global gathering for top-level business, academic and political leaders.
 The aim of the World Economic Forum, founded in 1971 by Professor Klaus Schwab, a German academic, is to bring advancement to mankind by promoting collaboration between corporations, academics, Non Governmental Organisations, social activists etc. What the WEF is far more known for is its annual meeting in the Swiss resort town of Davos.
 It was at one of such that the late Nelson Mandela was quietly persuaded not to execute the African National Congress disastrous plan of nationalising South African industries.

 The WEF also stages a mini-Davos in Africa, Latin America and the Middle East to better focus the attention of global capital on emerging and promising economies in these regions.
 Nigeria will be hosting the World Economic Forum for West Africa in May 2014 and has selected the theme “Inclusive Growth and Job Creation” for the event.
-The question arises about the extent to which Nigeria’s monopoly of the attention of the CEOs of world’s leading firms, financial groups and development policy experts, media and social activists for four days could be used to promote growth and jobs in Nigeria.
+The question arises about the extent to which Nigeria’s monopoly of the attention of the CEOs of world’s leading firms, financial groups and property developers policy experts, media and social activists for four days could be used to promote growth and jobs in Nigeria.

 First of all, the selection of Nigeria to host the World Economic Forum on Africa is a public relations triumph that a 10 billion dollar Good Nation, Good People marketing campaign cannot deliver.
 It is said that an economy starts to join the league of global economies when a McDonald franchise opens in it (Nigeria has started with KFC which is not bad at all).
 Hosting of the World Economy Forum regional meeting is a strong signal that a country is a serious proposition for international investors.
 Such badges of approvals are important in the world of international business and finance where perceptions matter as much as reality.
 What the world sees of South Africa is less the violent mugging and rape incidents but the presence of international manufacturing, technology and financial brands-Mercedes, Barclays, Ford etc. No doubt these international businesses are in South Africa because of its buoyant market and the existence of decent infrastructure.
 But the fact is that Nigeria has lost out on international investment far more than is warranted by our governance or infrastructure fundamentals.
 South Africa has hosted the World Economic Forum on Africa 18 out of 20 times it has held.
 South Africa has used this event to cement her image as Africa’s economic powerhouse and to further integrate her economy into the global economy.